Fig77/Halpin-hand/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Halpin is a web scrapper that will perform a set of different tasks, regarding gathering data.
-The end product should be able to release my monthly routine of some mundane tasks, involving around printing bills / checking said bills status.
+Halpin is a web scraper that will perform a set of different tasks, regarding gathering data.
+The end product should be able to release my monthly routine of some mundane tasks, involving around printing bills/checking said bills status.

 ### Objective
- Main objective is to put into use the concepts learned in the Ruby section of Microverse Curriculum.
-Including common language usage, OOP concepts and practices.
-Also to test time management due to time constrains in project deadline.
+ The main objective is to put into use the concepts learned in the Ruby section of Microverse Curriculum.
+Including common language usage, OOP concepts, and practices.
+Also to test time management due to time constraints in the project deadline.

 ### Built With
 This project was built with: